dje4om/puppet-influxdb_reporter/README.md

 influxdb_reporter
 ==============

-Just a little updated & tested version of Derek Tracy's report processor: https://forge.puppetlabs.com/tracyde/influxdb_reporter
-Thx to him for this great idea to collect metrics of agents in InfluxDB ;)
+Rework and updated version of Derek Tracy's report processor: https://forge.puppetlabs.com/tracyde/influxdb_reporter Thx to him for this great idea to collect metrics of agents in InfluxDB ;)

 Extended
 --------
-Work in progress : Push events from resources
+InfluxDB Reporter now push events to InfluxDB to allow you to display then to Grafana annotations !

 Description
 -----------

-A Puppet report processor for sending metrics to an [InfluxDB](http://influxdb.com/) server.
+A Puppet report processor for sending metrics and events to an [InfluxDB](http://influxdb.com/) server.
+Allow you to diplay Puppet events as [Grafana annotations](http://docs.grafana.org/reference/annotations).

 Requirements
 ------------

 This has been tested with this versions but it should work with older versions of Puppet:

-* Puppet 4.2.2 to Puppet 4.4.1
+* Puppet 3.8.x to Puppet 4.4.x
-* PuppetServer 2.1.1 to PuppetServer 2.3.1
+* PuppetServer 1.1.x to PuppetServer 2.3.x
 * InfluxDB 0.9.4.2 to InfluxDB 0.11.1
-* Gem influxdb 0.2.4
+* Gem influxdb 0.2.4 to influxdb 0.3.0

-Will be tested soon:

-* Puppet 3.8.x
-* Passenger Master & PuppetServer 1.1.2
+* Works on Passenger masters & PuppetServer masters

 * based on report format v4 from puppet : https://docs.puppet.com/puppet/3.8/reference/format_report.html#report-format-4